 FYI, I still use Textbroker, but this is just one example where Writer Access is an important content source.

 I use Text Broker for when I need basic content fast.
+It’s not often these days that I use TB, but once in a while it’s the best service for what I need.
 They have a huge army of writers who can turn a lot of content around very quickly.
 They can handle straight-forward content but if you need anything in-depth and eloquently written, it’s generally not the best option.

 I strongly recommend ordering a 4 star quality which results in decent quality for the cost.